gf-wortmann/task-3/hello world.md

 Are we in a "bypass_1" branch?
 Yes!
 We are!!!

+Bypass_1 merged into master
 Oh!
-2 strings were Merged !!!
+2 strings were added !!!